GillianPlatform/GillianPlatform.github.io/docs/publications/pldi20/pldi20-diff.md

 There are `Logic` commands, such as `Assume` or `Assert`.
 But there are also more kinds of logic commands that are used for the verification mode of Gillian.

 Finally the paper describes three more kinds of commands that are not in the implementation.
 The first one is `vanish` that is trivially replaced by `Assume False` in the implementation.
-Then there is `uSym` and `iSym` the **Petar** will explain much better than I do.
+Then, ther are the `uSym` and `iSym` commands which are mainly theoretical devices that ensure soundness in the presence of fresh-value generation.
+In the implementation, we provide an allocation mechanism that allows the creators of Gillian instantiations to generate fresh interpreted and uninterpreted symbols.

 ### Procedures and programs